ARTIST STATEMENT

 2019 Museum of Platitudes and Aphorisms - #4, c3 Contemporary Art Space, Melbourne, Victoria

-2018 Super Awful Meta War Machines, curated by Shaun Wilson, NOIR Darkroom, Melbourne, Victoria
+2018 Super Awful Meta War Machines, NOIR Darkroom, Melbourne, Victoria

 2018 Creativity Persists, Seattle Centre on Contemporary Art, Seattle, USA

-2017 Artefacts From 21st Century Humans, curated by Shaun Wilson, NOIR Darkroom, Melbourne
+2017 Artefacts From 21st Century Humans, NOIR Darkroom, Melbourne

 2012 Placeness, 8th Berlin International Directors Lounge, Naherholung Sternchen, Berlin